networknt/light-rfcs/infrastructure/0001-developer-infrastructure-services.md

 # Guide-level explanation

-We are going install all these services in one of the VMs we have and will clean up everything once a month?
+All services will be installed in one of the VMs called api in the cloud and will be cleaned up everything month?

 # Reference-level explanation